leila2798/IIMe/README.md

 For the lack of time(*) I decided to integrate UMA plugin, and wrote my own customization script, which implements custom GUI and behavior (including custom load/save and changing overlays).
 Avatar animator was changed as well.

+There is still a minor bug in mesh renderers while changing shape after changing textures.
-For disintegration of the screens, onStart I load a prefab for not having prefs.
+Another thing is that because of disintegration, I always load a prefab for not having prefs.

 I put 2 apk for both Mixamo and UMA packs.
 Each has its pros and cons.
 -----------------------------------------------------------------------------------------------------